dangitrp/medical-rp-guide/docs/Hospital/GSW.md

 # Gunshot Wounds (GSW's)

-## Grazes

 - Take patient into the OR
 - Administer O2
 - Administer O- if bleeding was active
 - Start a local or general anasthetic depending on severity
-- Check for and address any internal damage
+- Check for and repair any internal damage
+- Administer an antibacterial through IV to prevent infection
-- Clean and suture the wound
+- Clean and suture the entry and exit wound
-- Apply antibiotic ointment
+- Apply antibiotic ointment to the wound
 - Bandage the wound
 - Move the patient to a recovery area

-## Through and Throughs

-## Impacted / Lodged Bullets